riodelphino/mql-compile.nvim/README.md

             on_deleted = false,
          },
          quickfix = {
-            on_finished = true, -- Add quickfix counts to main message },
+            on_finished = true, -- Add quickfix counts to main message on 'notify.compile.on_finished'
-         information = {
-            -- on_generated = true, -- Show informations on notify
          },
+         information = {},
       },
    },
 ```